icodealittle/Animation/README.md

 The play() method in our controller uses the builder that contained inside the controller to build a model based on the command, which then with the schedule timer based on the given tick – it builts the animation for the user.

 The main reason behind our decision in our choice to pass the builder into the controller is that it makes the animation run smoothly.
-Whereas implementing a complete model would take more time to animate.

-# Assignment 10 Summary End

-# Conclusion

-In conlusion, this assignment – from start to finish, it was a roller coaster ride for us both.
-We went from thinking two main interfaces would do the trick to having multiple interfaces for each any everything methods.
-In our implementation, we also store all of the shapes and commands in a LinkedHashmap, which sort any commands based on their start time.
+As for our implementation, we also store all of the shapes and commands in a LinkedHashmap – which sort any commands based on their start time.
 The implementation mainly focus on contructors in Model package and View package.

-Because of the main component of the assignment 8 and assignment 10 based on the project design, we think it best to separate most function/methods into different interfaces.
+# Running The Animation

+To run the program, user have to download A8_1.jar from the folder resources as well as all the text files, which are in the in the same file.
+Then, put all the files in a new folder, type out the configuration in the command-prompt/terminal.
+In the run configuration, the user can also specify command-line arguments, such as the file you want to read in, the location you want the output to be printed, the view name you want to use, and the speed of the animation.
+The options for the view name are "text," "visual," "edit," and "svg".
+For example,

+java -jar A8_1.jar -in text-transcript.txt -speed 50 -view visual -out out.txt

+This command will use text-transcript.txt for the animation file with its output going to the file out.txt, and create a visual view to show the animation at a speed of 50 ticks per second.